Nader Shah: Religious policy

 The Safavids had forced Shia Islam as the state religion of Iran.
-Nader may have been brought up as a Shiite on the basis of his name and background but later replaced Shia law with a version of Sunni law he called the "Ja'fari school" in an effort to disassociate Shia Islam from the state in part to please his supporters and also to improve relationships with other Sunni powers. as he gained power and began to push into the Ottoman Empire.
+Nader may have been brought up as a Shiite on the basis of his name and background but later replaced Shia law with a version that was more sympathetic and compatible with Sunni law he called the "Ja'fari school" in an effort to disassociate radical Shia Islam from the state, in part to please his supporters and also to improve relationships with other Sunni powers as he gained power and began to push into the Ottoman Empire.
 He believed that Safavid Shia Islam had intensified the conflict with the Sunni Ottoman Empire.
-His army was a mix of Shia and Sunni Muslims (with a notable minority of Christians and Kurds) and included his own Qizilbash as well as Uzbeks, Afghans, Christian Georgians, and Armenians, and others.
+His army was a mix of Shia and Sunni Muslims (with a notable minority of Christians and Kurds) and included his own Qizilbash as well as Uzbeks, Afghans, Christian Georgians and Armenians, and others.
 He wanted Iran to adopt a form of religion that would be more acceptable to Sunni Muslims and suggested that Iran adopt a form of Shia Islam he called "Ja'fari", in honour of the sixth Shia imam Ja'far al-Sadiq.
 He banned certain Shia practices which were particularly offensive to Sunni Muslims, such as the cursing of the first three caliphs of Islam.
 Personally, Nader is said to have been indifferent towards religion and the French Jesuit who served as his personal physician reported that it was difficult to know which religion he followed and that many who knew him best said that he had none.
 Nader hoped that "Ja'farism" would be accepted as a fifth school (madhhab) of Sunni Islam and that the Ottomans would allow its adherents to go on the hajj, or pilgrimage, to Mecca, which was within their territory.
 In the subsequent peace negotiations, the Ottomans refused to acknowledge Ja'farism as a fifth mazhab but they did allow Iranian pilgrims to go on the hajj.
 Nader was interested in gaining rights for Iranians to go on the hajj in part because of revenues from the pilgrimage trade.
 Nader's other primary aim in his religious reforms was to weaken the Safavids further since Shia Islam had always been a major element in support for the dynasty.
 He had a Shia mullah of Iran strangled after he was heard expressing support for the Safavids.
 Among his reforms was the introduction of what came to be known as the kolah-e Naderi.
 This was a hat with four peaks which symbolised the first four caliphs of Islam.
+Alternatively, it has also been recorded that the four peaks symbolised the territories of Persia, India, Turkestan, and Khwarezm.